Checkmk/checkmk/README.md

 Checkmk is available in several editions.
 The Checkmk Raw Edition is free and 100% open-source.
 The Checkmk Enterprise Edition includes several additional features and professional support from the authors, billed annually.
-A demo version is freely available for testing the Enterprise Edition in a non-production environment.
+A demo version is freely available for testing the Enterprise Edition.

 Checkmk can be installed on Linux servers via DEB and RPM packages found on our [downloads page](https://checkmk.com/download.php).
 The Enterprise Edition is also available as a virtual or physical appliance.